dougeby/IntuneDocs/intune/android-enroll.md

    - **Manage supported devices as Android for Work**.
 All devices that support Android for Work are enrolled as Android for Work devices.
 Any Android device that does not support Android for Work is enrolled as a conventional Android device.
    - **Manage supported devices for users only in these user groups as Android for Work**.
 You can target Android for Work management to a limited set of users.
 Only members of the selected groups who enroll a device that supports Android for Work are enrolled as Android for Work devices.
 All others are enrolled as Android devices.
 This is useful during Android for Work pilots.

-## Approve the Intune Company Portal app in the managed Google Play store
+## Approve the Company Portal app in the managed Google Play store
-You need to "Approve" the Intune Company Portal app in the managed Google Play store to ensure that it continues to receive automatic app updates.
-If you don't approve it, the Company Portal will eventually become out of date and may not get important bug fixes or new features when Microsoft releases them.
+You need to approve the Company Portal app for Android in the managed Google Play store to ensure that it receives automatic app updates.
+If you don't approve it, the Company Portal will eventually become out of date and may not receive important bug fixes or new features when Microsoft releases them.

-To Approve the Intune Company Portal, follow these steps:
+Follow these steps to approve the Intune Company Portal:

-1. Browse to the Intune Company Portal in the managed Google Play store by clicking this link: [Intune Company Portal app](https://play.google.com/work/apps/details?id=com.microsoft.windowsintune.companyportal)
+1. Download the Company Portal app from the [managed Google Play store](https://play.google.com/work/apps/details?id=com.microsoft.windowsintune.companyportal).
-2. Sign into the managed Google Play store with the same Google account that you used to configure the Android for Work binding.
+2. Sign into the managed Google Play store with the same Google account that you used to configure the binding for Android for Work.
-3. Click "Approve."
-This will open a new dialog.
+3. Click **Approve.**  This will open a new dialog.
-4. Click "Approve" again after reviewing the permissions.
-These permissions are necessary to allow Intune Company Portal to manage the work profile on the device.
+4. Review the permissions in this dialog, then click **Approve**.
+You need these to allow these permissions in order to allow the Company Portal app to manage the work profile on the device.
-5. Select "Keep approved when app requests new permissions," and then click "Save."
+5. Select **Keep approved when app requests new permissions**, then click **Save.**

 <!--  ## Next steps for Android for Work
 After configuring the Android for Work binding and settings, you can do the following: